ldaurcvvrk/Sui/README.md

 ## Introduction

-Sui provides Java APIs, [Shizuku API](https://github.com/RikkaApps/Shizuku-API), for root apps.
+Sui provides Java APIs, [Shizukps://github.com/RikkaApps/Shizuku-API), for root apps.
 It mainly provides the ability to use Android APIs directly (almost in Java as the identity of the root, and start app's own AIDL-style Java service under root.
 This will make root app development much more comfortable.

 Another advantage is that Sui does not add binaries to `PATH` and does not install a manager app.
 This means we no longer need to spend a huge amount of time to fight with apps that detect them.